 – picture parameter set NAL unit (when present),

+– adaptation parameter set NAL unit (when present),

 – SEI NAL unit (when present),

-– NAL units with nal_unit_type in the range of 14 to 18, inclusive (when present),
+– NAL units with nal_unit_type in the range of 10 to 25, inclusive (when present),

-– first VCL NAL unit of a primary coded picture (always present).
+– first VCL NAL unit of a coded picture (always present).

-The constraints for the detection of the first VCL NAL unit of a primary coded picture are specified in subclause 7.4.1.2.4.
+The constraints for the detection of the first VCL NAL unit of a coded picture are specified in subclause 7.4.1.2.4.

 The following constraints shall be obeyed by the order of the coded pictures and non-VCL NAL units within an access unit: